Regalis11/BaroModDoc/docs/Intro/Overrides.md

 Usually you are not creating a total conversion mod, but you might still want to replace parts of the original content.
 This can be done by using `override` elements in the XML configuration files.

-Overriding is based on identifiers, meaning that the identifier of the new item must match the identifier of the old item.
+For items, overriding is based on identifiers, meaning that the identifier of the new item must match the identifier of the old item.
+This is also true of most other [content types](ContentTypes.md).

 The following example replaces the vanilla harpoon gun with a potato gun, and the corresponding ammo with a potato:
 ```xml